Plebidonax deltoides: 2020: Kuti Co.

-After the popularity of the pipi had surged in the preceding five years, a new partnership between Indigenous enterprise Kuti Co. and the highly successful Goolwa Pipi Co., which had established a processing facility at Port Elliott.
+After the popularity of the pipi had surged in the preceding five years, a new partnership began between Indigenous enterprise Kuti Co. and the highly successful Goolwa Pipi Co., which had established a processing facility at Port Elliott.
 The partnership deal was struck soon after the Goolwa Pipi Co. had taken over the lease of a beach café at Goolwa, renamed Kuti Shack.
-The new arrangement will see dozens of Ngarrindjeri workers employed at various stages of production, helping to bring cultural pride and understanding of their heritage.
+The new arrangement saw dozens of Ngarrindjeri workers employed at various stages of production, helping to bring cultural pride and understanding of their heritage.

+2025: algal bloom

+From March 2025, a harmful algal bloom caused by Karenia mikimotoi occurred in South Australia, ongoing as of October 2025.
+Many marine animals were affected by the bloom, including the pipis, and Goolwa Pipi Co. employees were put out of work and income.

 Victoria

 Pipis were taken commercially from South Gippsland beaches in "massive quantities" until depletion of stocks in the 1970s reduced the fishery to recreational fishers.
 Recreational fishers were limited to five litres a person per day until this was reduced to two litres in 2009 due to concern over family groups collecting far in excess of regulations.
-Recreational fishers must have a fishing licence and are prohibited from using tools; pipis must be dug up using hands or feet only.
+Recreational fishers required a fishing licence and were prohibited from using tools; pipis must be dug up using hands or feet only.

 New South Wales

-A small commercial fishery with no size or catch limit has existed since the 1950s, harvesting from 100 to 450 tonnes per year in the 1990s, although this tonnage declined from 1998 due to contamination from algae biotoxins.
+A small commercial fishery with no size or catch limit existed since the 1950s, harvesting from 100 to 450 tonnes per year in the 1990s, though this tonnage declined from 1998 because of contamination from algae biotoxins.
 Commercial harvesting in New South Wales is by hand, with 99% of the commercial catch being taken north of Sydney, half from Stockton Beach.
-To share the resource and to minimise harvesting for sale on the black market, recreational fishers were allowed a bag limit of 50 pipis per day, which are by law only to be used for bait because of a number of biotoxin poisoning cases.
+To share the resource and to minimise harvesting for sale on the black market, recreational fishers were allowed a bag limit of 50 pipis per day, to be used only for bait because of a number of biotoxin poisoning cases.
 According to a 1999 survey, recreational fishers were estimated to take around 45 tonnes per year, 92% for consumption and 8% for bait.

 In 2011, following concerns that the fishery may collapse, the Department of Primary Industries implemented a partial season closure and minimum commercial size limit of 40 mm, although recreational fishing has not been further constrained.
 The NSW Status of Fisheries lists the pipi exploitation status as "Uncertain".